aspenlin/labtestocr/Installation.md

   --fontlist "Impact Condensed" --output_dir ~/tesstutorial/engeval

-(If it runs into error, copy paste the code and run again) Runs after move eng.traineddata from tessdata/best to tessdata The above command created engeval and engtrain in tesstutorial folder
+(If it runs into error, copy paste the code and run again)

-### Training from scratch
+The above command created engeval and engtrain in tesstutorial folder

 mkdir -p ~/tesstutorial/engoutput
 lstmtraining --debug_interval 100 \
   --traineddata ~/tesstutorial/engtrain/eng/eng.traineddata \